ReillyBova/Global-Illumination/README.md

 |:---:|:---:|:---:|
 |  ![Fig 24a](/gallery/figures/fig_24a.png?raw=true) | ![Fig 24b](/gallery/figures/fig_24b.png?raw=true) |  ![Fig 24c](/gallery/figures/fig_24c.png?raw=true) |

 ##### Figure 25: Merging the direct illumination layer of a Cornell Box with the caustic layer.
 The caustic photon map contains 10,000,000 photons, and radiance samples use estimates of 225 photons with maximum distances of 0.225.
-Rendering took 1564.3s for the image of size 512x512, where each pixel is sampled four times.
+Rendering took 1564.3s for the last image.
+All images are of size 512x512, where each pixel is sampled four times.
 | Direct | Caustic | Combined |
 |:---:|:---:|:---:|
 |  ![Fig 25a](/gallery/figures/fig_25a.png?raw=true) | ![Fig 25b](/gallery/figures/fig_25b.png?raw=true) |  ![Fig 25c](/gallery/figures/fig_25c.png?raw=true) |